-In the future we can expect AI to become smarter at explaining people’s habits and give a deeper analysis on customer behavior.
+In the future, we can expect AI to become smarter at explaining people’s habits and give a deeper analysis on customer behavior.
 Deep data digging will result in offering personalized services, meaning that banks will become more efficient and less time-consuming.
-Insurance companies will also benefit from this, because AI will likely help avoid various road accidents and reduce claims.
+Insurance companies will also benefit from this because AI will likely help avoid various road accidents and reduce claims.

 Security has always been a huge priority and issue when it comes to online transactions.
 That’s one of the reasons various fintech companies are integrating AI into their processes.
 Traditional security precautions, like anti-virus software, are no longer keeping up and companies are looking for the next best thing: artificial intelligence.

-The security needs of fintech companies are often very specific, as cybercriminals also very sophisticated.
+The security needs of fintech companies are often very specific, as cybercriminals are also very sophisticated.
 With AI fintech companies can constantly improve and update their security measures.
-AI’s ability to continuously monitor for suspicious activity enables organizations to keep up with evolving cyber threats and enact counter-measures against those threats.
+AI’s ability to continuously monitor for suspicious activity enables organizations to keep up with evolving cyber threats and enact countermeasures against those threats.

 While people still have much to learn about AI development, this type of technology has the potential to revolutionize how financial institutions combat cybercriminals.

-In the future AI could also make a dramatic leap forward in keeping our digital accounts safe, whether it’s your bank account, social media or remote work platform.
+In the future, AI could also make a dramatic leap forward in keeping our digital accounts safe, whether it’s your bank account, social media, or remote work platform.
 Biometric authentication and tokenization use AI technology to create stronger systems.
 We’re talking about devices that use voice recognition and natural language processing to identify and authorize personnel through their voice, also devices that scan eye patterns and provide flawless user identification.

 Improved Customer Sevice

 You’ve most likely experienced chatbots ordinarily for an incredible duration.
 They’re these menial helpers that send mechanized reactions to individuals utilizing certain computerized administrations, most occasions coming up short on an individual touch, sounding automated and insignificant.
-This is the place AI could control cutting edge chatbots that can insightfully answer client questions, viably diminishing burden from client administrations divisions.
+This is the place AI could control cutting-edge chatbots that can insightfully answer client questions, viably diminishing burden from client administrations divisions.

-Chatbots could be coordinated with long range informal communication destinations, and acknowledge demands for applications and requests straightforwardly from web-based social networking channels.
-They’re currently being utilized by an assortment of money related organizations as self-administration client confronting instruments.
+Chatbots could be coordinated with long-range informal communication destinations, and acknowledge demands for applications and requests straightforwardly from web-based social networking channels.
+They’re currently being utilized by an assortment of money-related organizations as self-administration client confronting instruments.
 For instance, HSBC has made its very own AI-controlled chatbot that helps clients with an assortment of undertakings and questions.